viktor2097/visma-administration/README.md

 ```

 Both `get` and `filter` accepts filtering on a field as argument.
-You pass the field name which you want to filter upon, and a valid filter expression ( Visma have documentation for this )
+You pass the field name which you want to filter upon, and a valid filter expression ( Visma have documentation for this.
+You can filter on multiple fields by just passing multiple filter expressions

 ```py
 """